XAdES, PAdES or CAdES: which e-signature format should you use?

 Not sure which e-signature format (XAdES, PAdES or CAdES) would work best for you?
 Tell us about your e-signature project here and we will get back to you shortly.

-Disclaimer: The above represents LuxTrust’s understanding of the relevant law or regulation and should not be taken, relied on or interpreted as a legal opinion.
-Customers are encouraged to seek independent legal advice before acting on this information.
+The above represents LuxTrust’s understanding of the relevant law or regulation and should not be taken, relied on or interpreted as a legal opinion.
+Customers are encouraged to seek independent legal advice before taking any action or decision based on this information.
+LuxTrust may not be held liable for damages that may result from the use and/or interpretation of the information contained in this document.